 There are other helpful breath awareness techniques as well.
 Here are a few that might help you develop some continuity in your practice:

-- Anchor your breath in your body: Sit quietly, relax and begin breathing naturally.
+- Anchor your breath in your body: Sit in a comfortable position, on a meditation cushion or chair.
+Relax and begin breathing naturally.
 Notice if there’s a place in your body where your breath feels clear.
 Common areas for breath awareness are the nostrils, the throat, the chest and the abdomen.
 Center your awareness in that area as you tune into your breathing.
 Is it warm or cool, smooth or rough, deep or shallow, long or short?
 Feel into the sensations of breathing.

 - Count your breaths: You can use any number sequence you like—1 to 10, 10 to 1, 20 to 25, etc. I mention these last two methods of counting because if we count in the way our minds are conditioned to count, in sequence from low to high starting with 1, it’s easy for it to become mechanical.
 Be creative with your counting.